PForet/PForet.github.io/_posts/2017-01-04-PCA-for-image-classification.md

 ![PCA recomposition]({{ "/assets/images/devanagari/pca_recomposition.png" | absolute_url }})

-Here, we show the original numeral on the top row, and the reconstituted image using 1, 4, 8, 24 and 48 patterns.
+Here, we show the original numerals on the top row, and the reconstituted images using 1, 4, 8, 24 and 48 patterns.
 We observe that using 24 patterns, we get a pretty good reconstitution of the original.
 That's the number we will put in `PCA(n_components = 24)`.
 Another way to find this number would be with tries and errors (there is a pretty good range of correct values), or looking at the proportion of explained variance, if you have a good grasp on how the PCA works.

 ### That's pretty much it